-Last year we decided to spend Christmas with my family in Belgium and booked a flight from Johannesburg to Brussels with Qatar Airways.
+Last year we decided to spend Christmas with my family in Belgium and booked a flight from Johannesburg to Brussels with Qatar Airways in economy class.
 As usual we took the longest possible transit time for that day which was about 2 hours.
 Long enough, usually, for changing flights and spending some time in the airport.

 Now as can be expected, since it was a few days before Christmas, Johannesburg airport was packed.
 Lot’s of people checking in with huge bags, toddlers hanging on their arms, crying, people saying goodbye to relatives, well… the usual.
 It also appeared that quite some flights were delayed, including ours.
 Nothing much we could do about that so we decided to sit, relax and watch other travellers while having a beer (or two or more).
 In the distance, we heard people shouting and screaming, probably because they would be missing connecting flights due to the delays.
 But shouting would not help in this case.
 It actually never does.

 With two hours delay we arrived at Doha airport and made our way to the next boarding gate as fast as we could, just in time to see the gate abandoned.
 The flight to Brussels had left without us.
 A staff member of Qatar Airways was already waiting for us, smiling, because he had already found us the perfect solution to get to Belgium still the same day.
 He would have two happy customers.
 Unfortunately, the new route (via London Heathrow) he scheduled for us was just not possible for us due to UK transit visa issues for Sean.